 Flex: Medium/Stiff bordering on Stiff.

-Comfort: Increadibly comfortable.
+Comfort: Incredibly comfortable.
 It will fit very well and is very comfortable.
-On my first and only day I had no issues that you normally have on a first day on a boot.
+On my first and only day, I had no issues that you normally have on a first day on a boot.

 Heel Hold: Locked in my heel pretty well and it didn’t lift at all but some might want more and want the Double BOA Zoom X BOA version.